mathiasertl/django-xmpp-account/README.md

 directory is owned and read/writeable only by the system user the webserver runs as.
 The `genkey` command must also be executed as that same user, which will also create the GPG config directory if it doesn't exist.

+### Celery setup

+[Celery](http://docs.celeryproject.org) is a distributed task queue. *django-xmpp-account* can use celery to send emails asynchronously.
+This is especially recommended if you enable GPG, since GPG operations can be quite slow and doing all GPG operations inside the WSGI process will result in long page load times.
+The downside is that if some GPG operations fail, no error message can be displayed anymore and the user will receive an unencrypted email instead.

+To enable Celery, just edit the relevant sections in your `localsettings.py` file.
+We strongly recommend using `redis` as a broker, on Debian/Ubuntu a simple `apt-get install redis-server` should suffice.

+Celery obviously runs as a daemon, so it needs to be started. (todo: update docs here after testing)

 ## Update